tiki-deprecated/integrations/shopify/README.md

 ### TIKI SDK Configuration
 The first configuration screen is the TIKI SDK API Keys.
 To enable communication between the plugin and the TIKI infrastructure, you need to obtain API keys.
-1. Open another tab and visit the [TIKI Console](https://console.mytiki.com) to acquire the API keys.
+1. Click on the [TIKI Console](https://console.mytiki.com) link to acquire the API keys.
+Another tab will be open.
 2. Create a new project or select an existing one.
 3. Generate a Private Key for the project.
 4. Take note of the Private Key ID, Private Key Secret, and Publishing ID.